Hub-OS/documentation-website/docs/01-client/01-lua-api/12-character.md

   - `Rank.Omega`
   - `Rank.Sigma`

-Returns the entity passed in if the entity is a character or player, otherwise returns `nil`.
+Returns a new character entity, throws if the package doesn't exist.

 ### `Character:get_rank()`